FeatureCloud/documentation/pages/demo.md

 finished.
 Each step in the workflow will produce intermediate data, which you can download.
 The last step will produce then final results, including a plot displaying the performance.

+The results obtained for a single participant using data split 1 can be found in the folder `data/results/1`.

 ### Having issues using FeatureCloud?

 If you encounter a problem, don't hesitate to raise an issue in this repository.